prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 information about interactions for protein structure for multiple frames.
-With :meth:`.InteractionsTrajectory.calcProteinInteractionsTrajectory`, we can compute all types of interactions such as hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, and hydrophobic) at once.
+With :meth:`.InteractionsTrajectory.calcProteinInteractionsTrajectory`, we can compute all types of interactions such as hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, hydrophobic and disulfide bonds) at once.
 Be aware that those computations may take a while, depending on the size of the system and the number of frames that are stored by the Ensemble PDB file.
 Therefore, we recommend saving the results as an *output* file. *Output* file, *calcProteinInteractionsEnseblePDB.pkl*,